Leon740/algo/public/books/Ideal_Programmer/Ideal_Programmer_En.md

 **Poker planning**

-Ask colleagues about their thoughts on this point
+Ask colleagues about their thoughts on this point.
 One of people is selecting the estimate to discuss.
 Each member of a group has 5 papers with numbers from 1 to 5.
 After 1, 2, 3 everyone shows their point at the same time.